Articles by Theodora Michaels:

 -

-New!
 We Are Anonymous by Parmy Olson: Admiring the Topiary but Missing the Forest

 I've always been awed by painters who can capture the ocean on canvas.
 Writing about Anonymous must be a similar challenge: how to freeze in time something so vast and kaleidoscopic?
 Choosing the moment to capture is the first task, and here the timing seems premature.
 Court cases are ongoing, and who knows what interesting information they may reveal?
 Indeed, a trial currently prevents the release of the book in the UK.